 RMP were commissioned to conduct the Noise Impact Assessment around the proposed hotel as well as to provide the internal acoustic design for the hotel development in the India Buildings.
 We provided a comprehensive acoustic design review and specification of party walls and floors between bedrooms, bedrooms and public areas and associated flanking details in line with Virgin Hotels brand standards.

 In addition to managing anticipated levels of external noise break outs linked to the Hotel’s city centre location, the singularity of this project is that the hotel incorporates 3 different building structures as well as receptions areas, bars, and event spaces which brought another level of technical challenges to the acoustic design of the proposed hotel.

-Images courtesy of ICA Architects.
+Images courtesy of Ica Studio.